SkyriftStudios/GHStatus/README.md

 # GHStatus
-A webapp for productivity from the former Mountio group.
+A webapp for productivity from the former  Gitcowor/MangoStudios group.